antondc/data-structures-and-algorithms/src/01_data_structures/06_trees/03_trie/README.md

 ```
 DELETE(node, word, depth = 0):
-  if node is null:
-    return false

   if depth == length of word:
-    if node.is_end_of_word:
+    if node.is_end:
-      node.is_end_of_word = false
+      node.is_end = false

-      return true // node has no children
+      return true if node has no children
     return false

   char = word[depth]
   if char in node.children:
     should_delete = DELETE(node.children[char], word, depth + 1)
     if should_delete:
       delete node.children[char]
-      return true // node has no children and not node.is_end_of_word
+      return true if node has no children and not node.is_end

   return false
 ```